kedacore/keda-docs/content/blog/announcing-http-add-on.md

 +++
-title = "The KEDA HTTP Add-on Beta" date = 2021-04-06 author = "Aaron Schlesinger and Tom Kerkhove"
+title = "The KEDA HTTP Add-on Beta" date = 2021-05-25 author = "Aaron Schlesinger and Tom Kerkhove"
 +++

 Over the past few months, we’ve been adding more and more scalers to KEDA making it easier for users to scale on what they need.
-Today, we leverage more than 30 scalers out-of-the-box supporting all major cloud providers & industry-standard tools such as Prometheus that can scale any Kubernetes resource.
+Today, we leverage more than 30 scalers out-of-the-box, supporting all major cloud providers & industry-standard tools such as Prometheus that can scale any Kubernetes resource.

 But, we are missing a major feature that many modern, distributed applications need - the ability to scale based on HTTP traffic.

-(Note: you can achieve this today if you are using Prometheus, as per our FAQ, but we do not have first-class support for it.)

 It’s time to change this.

+>Note: You can build your own custom HTTP autoscaling system using the [Prometheus scaler](https://keda.sh/docs/2.2/scalers/prometheus/) per our FAQ.
+The new HTTP Addon adds first-class, end-to-end support for HTTP.

 ## Introducing our HTTP add-on for KEDA

 Autoscaling HTTP is often not as straightforward as other event sources.
-You do not know how much traffic will be coming and, given its synchronous nature, supporting scale-to-zero HTTP applications requires an intelligent intermediate routing layer to “hold”  the incoming request(s) until new instances are spun up.
+You don't know how much traffic will be coming and, given its synchronous nature, supporting scale-to-zero HTTP applications requires an intelligent intermediate routing layer to “hold” the incoming request(s) until new instances of the backend application are created and running.

 We’re happy to announce our experimental HTTP add-on for KEDA which is purely focused on solving this problem.
-This new project introduces an HTTPScaledObject CRD, which you use to autoscale a Deployment, including scale-to-zero.
+This new project introduces an `HTTPScaledObject` CRD, which you use to autoscale a Kubernetes `Deployment`, including scale-to-zero.

 We’ve taken a “batteries included with reasonable defaults” approach to designing and building the HTTP add-on.
 This means that you don’t have to run other tools such as Prometheus.
 At the same time, the system is made up of well-defined, reusable components that can run independently.
 You can opt-out of the defaults and customize components as you see fit.
 In many cases, you can even run most of the components independently.

 Scaling based on incoming HTTP traffic is different from core KEDA triggers for two reasons:

-- There is no official or built-in API you can call to get a counter or other metric to scale on.
+- There is no standard existing API you can call to get a counter or other metric to scale on.
 For example, we cannot call the Kafka API to get the length of a queue.
 - You need to set up the infrastructure to route HTTP requests to the server you’re autoscaling

 You can see the HTTP add-on as just another trigger in your scaling toolbox.

-⚠ Given its experimental state, breaking changes can occur and the HTTP add-on is not supported for production workloads yet.
+⚠ Given its experimental state of this project, breaking changes can occur and the HTTP add-on is not supported for production workloads yet.

 ### How does it work?